[Webinar] Docs-as-code without the complexity.→ Save your seat

 Still, all pieces of technical writing have one thing in common: tech writing always requires research.

-In fact, many technical writers claim that research accounts for the most significant portion of the writing process.
+Indeed, numerous technical writers say that research makes up the largest portion of the writing process.

 Source: Twitter